DeveloperAlly/Tutorial-factory-PLN/NFTstorageTutorial.md

 ![Image showing sample Open Zeppelin ERC721 contract](https://ipfs.io/ipfs/bafybeieosegiifyat7srdathtbhluvcxz7wh4zyzrh44qplugl6qzrgwre/OZERC721.jpg)

 The main function we want to look at here is the mint and setTokenURI functions though.
-If we look at this example contract implementation, we can see that this contract creates a numbered ID GameItem for a player (with a wallet address) and takes a tokenURI (or Universal resource identifier) as a parameter.
-This is where it gets interesting, because the tokenURI is simply a JSON object containing the unique characteristics of the NFT - Thor’s hammer in this example.
+If we look at this example contract implementation, we can see that this contract creates a numbered ID GameItem for a player (with a wallet address) and takes a tokenURI (or Universal Resource Identifier) as a parameter.
+This is where it gets interesting, because the tokenURI is simply a JSON file containing the unique characteristics of the NFT - Thor’s hammer in this example.

 ![Image showing tokenURI JSON document](https://ipfs.io/ipfs/bafybeihc24s6y3jzixgzf7auhp22uwoalrwgylrscwaixjkl6xqtbxxosu/ThorHammer.jpg)

-What’s important is that we really want to ensure that our metadata conforms to the characteristics we’re looking for in our NFT - particularly its non-fungibility and uniqueness .
+What’s important is that we really want to ensure that our metadata conforms to the characteristics we’re looking for in our NFT - particularly its non-fungibility and uniqueness.
 So where and how we save this metadata is an important consideration.

 There are three main options to save this NFT metadata.

 1) You can save it on-chain via the contract itself.
-This can get prohibitively expensive on higher gas fee chains, particularly for larger files like images, music or video files.
-2) You can use a http address to fetch the NFT properties, as shown with the image address in the JSON object above.
+This is definitely a great way to ensure the immuatbility and persistence of your NFT's metadata.
+The downside it - this method of storage can get prohibitively expensive on higher gas fee chains, particularly for larger files like music, video or 3D files.

+2) You can save it off-chain, using a http address to fetch the NFT properties, as shown with the image address in the JSON example above.
 There are unfortunately multiple issues with this approach.
-One is that we are relying on someone to continue to pay for this storage.
-We are also relying on this http address always resolving to the same data.
-If someone wants to change this data and has access to this server, our non-fungible property will be lost.
+One is that we are relying on someone to continue to pay for this storage in order to create persistent storage of our NFT metadata.
+The second is that we are relying on location-addressing, meaning we are just hoping that this http address will always resolve to the same data.
+If someone wants to change this content and has access to this server, however, our non-fungible property is now lost.

 3) This brings us to the third option.
-You can save this metadata as an IPFS CID and store it on Filecoin.
-This approach guarantees verifiable immutability of your NFT metadata to give your holders peace of mind.
+You can save this metadata as an IPFS CID (for immutability) and store it on Filecoin (for permanence).
+This approach guarantees verifiable immutability and persistance of your NFT metadata and is the reason you will see warnings in all good NFT tutorials (and even on Open Zeppelin) to use this approach when not storing on-chain.

 ## IPFS & Filecoin: DevTools